-If you are a company with more significant resources or with multiple products, then you’ll need to implement a strong marketing strategy for both your company and your product brands.
+If you are a company with more significant resources or with multiple products, then you’ll need to implement a strong digital marketing strategy for both your company and your product brands.
 The two need to complement each other but you need to make sure a user can find just the product easily if that is what they are looking for.

 For your website, this means making both the search and the navigation simple.
 In social, it means giving the product it’s own presence on the channels where your customers frequent.
 If the user has to click more than a couple times to find the product they are interested in, you will lose them.

 While I see more examples of this not done well – where the company and product brands get mixed up, and the consumer has to work too hard to figure it out – there are several companies doing a great job.

 Nike, for example, has strong global brand equity, but it’s doing a great job building out separate brands for products such as its Michael Jordan product line, which has the brand jumpman23.